Confirmed instructors, listed alphabetical by last name.

 Angela Chikowero

 Angela Chikowero is the Open and Affordable Course Materials Librarian and Subject Librarian for Education at UCSB Library.
-She brings over 15 years of experience in academic libraries, with previous roles including Open Access and STEM Collection Strategist, subject librarian across multiple disciplines, and leadership in Course Reserves and Circulation.
-Angela holds an MLIS from Dalhousie University, a BA (Hons) in Economic History, and a Graduate Diploma in Media and Communication Studies from the University of Zimbabwe.
-She also earned a Creative Commons Certificate for Academic Librarians and a Certificate in Human Resources Management from UCSB Extension (PaCE), and is currently pursuing an EdD in Higher Education Administration at the University of Kansas.
+She brings more than 15 years of experience in academic libraries, including roles such as Open Access and STEM Collection Strategist, subject librarian across multiple disciplines, and leadership in Course Reserves and Circulation Services.
+Angela holds a Master of Library and Information Studies from Dalhousie University, a BA (Hons) in Economic History, and a Graduate Diploma in Media and Communication Studies from the University of Zimbabwe.
+She also earned a Creative Commons Certificate for Academic Librarians and a Certificate in Human Resources Management from UCSB Professional and Continuing Education (PaCE).
+She is currently pursuing an EdD in Higher Education Administration at the University of Kansas.
+Her professional and scholarly interests include information literacy, open education, and fostering belonging among first-generation students in higher education.
+Outside of work, Angela enjoys spending time with her family, exploring fashion trends, and watching documentaries.

 Anne Cong-Huyen